Orange Sorbet Quenelle Recipe

-I like to serve this sweet orange sorbet as a dessert, no ice cream maker is required, it keeps in the freezer for weeks.
+I like to serve this as a sweet dessert, no ice cream maker is required, it keeps in the freezer for weeks.

-See more of my Sorbet recipes and my easy Desserts
+See more of my Sorbets and my easy Desserts for unique dinner party ideas

 Follow Fine Dinings Gourmet Recipes on Facebook